IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### rendering
 A link to an external resource that is an alternative, non-IIIF representation of this resource.
 The external resource _MUST_ be able to be displayed directly to a human user, and _MUST NOT_ have a splash page or other interstitial resource that mediates access to it.
 If access control is required, then the [IIIF Authentication API][auth-api] is _RECOMMENDED_.
 Examples might include the preferred viewing environment for the IIIF resource, such as a viewer page on the publisher's web site.
-Other uses include a rendering of a manifest as a PDF or EPUB with the images and text of the book, or a slide deck with images of the museum object.
+Other uses include a rendering of a Manifest as a PDF or EPUB with the images and text of the book, or a slide deck with images of the museum object.

 The value _MUST_ be an array of JSON objects.
 Each object _MUST_ have the `id`, `type` and `label` properties, and _SHOULD_ have a `format` property.